Daily Crime log

 The University Police list crimes in chronological order and by updated status.
 A crime that was committed within the past 60 days may be ‘out of order’ due to an updated status; otherwise, all crime is listed in the order in which the crime was brought to the attention of the police.
 To request a paper copy, please contact the UNC Police department at 970-351-2245.

 - Inactive – The case is inactive and will remain so absent additional information.

-- Open – The case is being investigated until there are no further leads or the case is resolved.
+- Active – The case is being investigated until there are no further leads or the case is resolved.

 - Unfounded – The event did not happen as described or determined through investigation to be false (a person may find a wallet was misplaced instead of stolen, etc).

 - Arrest – The incident resulted in an arrest for the crime(s) listed.
 The filing of an arrest warrant is also categorized under this disposition.

 - Declined - Not enough evidence to support prosecution.